 “If it wasn’t for Guardian Scholars, I wouldn’t be where I am today,” says Fajardo, who recently started a new job as a support counselor for foster care youth at the Seneca Family of Agencies.
 “It’s been more than a program to me.
 It’s like a family.”

 Since its launch 10 years ago, SF State’s Guardian Scholars Program has helped 151 young people transition from foster care into college.
 Students accepted into the program don’t just receive priority registration and help with housing.
-They’re assigned case managers who monitor their academic progress, provide access to tutoring and mental health services and coordinate job and internship opportunities that can pave the way to a successful post-college career.
+They’re assigned case managers who monitor their academic progress, provide access to tutoring and mental health services, and coordinate job and internship opportunities that can pave the way to a successful post-college career.

 “Our students come in with histories of trauma and abandonment that can affect their study habits and their ability to focus in class,” says Guardian Scholars co-founder and director Xochitl Sanchez.
 “So having someone they can check in with who can put on that mental health hat helps them focus on all the strengths they bring with them.
-Despite everyone’s individual personal history, I see pride and a desire to succeed in their eyes.
-From their first contact with us they know that they belong, and they can prove they’re among the best and brightest.”
+Despite everyone’s individual personal history, I see the pride and a desire to succeed in their eyes.
+From their first contact with us, they know that they belong, and they can prove they’re among the best and brightest.”

 The seeds for Guardian Scholars were planted in 2004 when Sanchez, then a pre-collegiate community partnership coordinator for the University’s Educational Opportunity Program, met Associate Professor of Social Work Sonja Lenz-Rashid at a conference on foster care and higher education.